Vaudreuil-Dorion is a festive city offering many events as well as a variety of activities at historic sites. It’s a must-see!

 After the fireworks, head over to the Festival de cirque cabaret area to enjoy the exciting entertainers we have lined up for you.

-Each February, the City of Vaudreuil-Dorion invites people to Parc de la Maison-Valois for a magical winter evening featuring music, activities, ice-skating and fireworks.
+Each winter, the City of Vaudreuil-Dorion invites people to Parc de la Maison-Valois for a magical winter evening featuring music, activities, ice-skating and fireworks.
 Hot beverages and treats are available ($).

 In 2017, Journée des neiges was replaced by Plaisirs d’hiver, a series of activities at Parc de la Maison-Valois on Sunday afternoons.